Vivian W Tang

 Cell-Cell interactions in Health and Disease

-Regulation of cell-cell adhesions in kidney diseases
+Cell-cell adhesion in kidney diseases

 Focal and segmental glomerulosclerosis (FSGS) is a common cause of nephrotic syndrome, which accounts for up to 20% of cases in children and 40% of cases in adult.
 FSGS is characterized by proteinuria with high incidence of development to end-stage renal failure.
 Injury to or inherent within the kidney glomerular podocyte constitutes the critical event leading to FSGS.
 There is no specific treatment for FSGS due to the complexity of its etiology.
 Short of transplantation, preventing further injury to podocytes and preserving the slit diaphragm permeability barrier is key to decreasing the rate of disease progression.
 FSGS-associated proteinuria is primarily handled by controlling blood pressure and the administration of immunosuppressive agents.
 However, the potential cumulative toxicity of the various agents used for managing the disease can be as bad or worse than the disease, making FSGS one of the most difficult renal diseases to manage.